16 minute read time

 Some of the best ways we’ve seen this done are:

-Depending on the size of your organisation, you are probably sending hundreds or even thousands of emails to customers and prospects each month.
+Depending on the size of your organization, you are probably sending hundreds or even thousands of emails to customers and prospects each month.

 These personal emails from you and your team are often highly engaged with, and therefore the perfect place to promote your newsletter and get people to subscribe.